dream-faster/krisi/README.md

 Krisi is a Scoring library for Time-Series Forecasting.
 It calculates, stores and vizualises the performance of your predictions!

-Krisi is from the ground-up extensible and lightweight and comes with the fundmental metrics for regression and classification (wip).
+Krisi is from the ground-up extensible and lightweight and comes with the fundamental metrics for regression and classification (wip).

 It can generate reports in:
 - static **PDF** (with ``plotly``)